 Perform an energy modeling analysis to validate SDD features during design development, document estimated energy reduction levels, and demonstrate compliance with federal mandates and service component policy.
 Specifically, produce an energy model analysis to show compliance with the UFC 1-200-02 requirements for 30% energy reduction below an ASHRAE 90.1 / IECC baseline, if life-cycle cost effective, and any other specific service component energy reduction target.
-If the LEED rating system is being used, also modify the energy model for use in accordance with LEED EA Credit 1 - Optimize Energy Performance.
+If the LEED rating system is being used, also modify the energy model for use in accordance with LEED's relevant energy optimization credit(s).
 The designer shall provide an updated energy model along with each design submittal.